SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * Beautify,

-* Rainbow Tags,
+* Rainbow Tags, and

-* Auto Rename Tag,
+* Auto Rename Tag.

 > NOTE: These extensions are OS-independent.